y-susuki/y-susuki.github.io/content/pub/index.md

 1. Organizer of Minisymposium, *Diverse Applications of the Koopman Operator Theory*, SIAM Conference on Applications of Dynamical Systems (with Ervin Kamenar and William T. Redman) (2025).
 1. Co-Chair of Forum, *State-of-the-art technology and future vision for environment, energy, and power systems*, IFAC World Congress (with Industry Subgroup on Power, Energy and Environmental Systems) (2023).
 1. Organizer of Minisymposium, *Koopman operators in Dynamical Systems: Theory and Applications*, SIAM Conference on Applications of Dynamical Systems (with Allan Avila) (2023).
-1. General Secretary, 2022 International Symposium on Nonlinear Theory and Its Applications, Opatija, Croatia (December 2022).
+1. General Secretary, 2022 International Symposium on Nonlinear Theory and Its Applications, online format (December 2022).
 1. Organizer of Digital Workshop on Analysis and Operation of Future Hybrid AC\/DC Transmission Systems (in Eig-Concert Japan MODULATOR Project) (2021).
 [http](https://www.northwindresearch.no/2022/02/23/digital-workshop-on-analysis-and-operation-of-future-hybrid-ac-dc-transmission-systems/)
 1. Organizer of Pre-Conference Tutorial Workshop, *The Koopman operator in systems and control: Concepts, methodologies, and applications*, Third IFAC Conference on Modeling, Identification and Control of Nonlinear Systems (with Alexandre Mauroy and Igor Mezic) (2021).